vmware/container-service-extension/docs/cse3_1/CLUSTER_MANAGEMENT.md

 <a name="tkgm_clusters"></a>
 ## Creating clusters with VMware Tanzu Kubernetes Grid runtime
-VMware Tanzu Kubernetes Grid (TKG) Clusters are deployed similar to Native clusters using `vcd cse cluster apply` command.
+VMware Tanzu Kubernetes Grid (TKG) Clusters are deployed like Native clusters using `vcd cse cluster apply` command.
 TKG cluster specification file differs from a native cluster specification file in the value of the field kind.
 **Please note:**
 * NFS based Persistent Volumes are not supported for TKG clusters.
 Instead, use VCD CSI for Dynamic Persistent Volumes.
 * Cluster sharing is not supported for TKG clusters.
-* Kuberenetes upgrade is not supported for TKG clusters.
+* Kubernetes upgrade is not supported for TKG clusters.